 Bake in an oven preheated to 350 degrees for 1 hour.
 Turn the oven off & do not open it for at least 90 minutes!
 This, along with not over-beating & greasing the entire pan, will keep the cheesecake from cracking.

 Once the time has passed, remove the cheesecake from the oven & begin working on the maple bacon praline topping.
 This topping is actually a play on the caramel pecan glaze from my sweet potato cheesecake, and both are fabulous!

 In a medium saucepan, combine 3/4 cup of brown sugar & 1/4 cup butter.
 Stir over low heat until sugar dissolves.

 Increase the heat to medium-high & bring to boil.

-Mix in 1/4 cup of heavy cream, 1/4 cup of maple syrup (I love Crown Maple – y’all have gotta try it!), 1 cup chopped pecans, & 12 (or more!) slices of bacon that have been crumbled.
+Mix in heavy cream, maple syrup, chopped pecans, & 12 (or more!) slices of bacon that have been crumbled.

 Pour the mixture over the cheesecake, that’s still in the pan.

 Best enjoyed after it has sat at room temp for 30 minutes.